SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

 case) is about the same as the _upper confidence limit_ (best case) for molnupiravir.

 Look at what happened to the relative prices of Merck and Pfizer when this was announced last week.
 People aren't stupid about this.
-Both are going to be good, probably used in combination.
+Both drugs are going to be good, probably used in combination.
 But paxlovid looks better for now, if you can only get one of them.

 ## Why that matters